casualic/Element22/README.md

 Database Conversion for CAT data.

 Each folder contains:
-A jupyer notebook that descripes the working
-An output csv file
+A jupyter notebook that describes the working (*shorthand writing descriptions) An output csv file
 Working python code (.py file)